Request Assistance

 Seal with the Grandfamilies & Kinship Support Network: A National Technical Assistance Center logo above the word

 Project Healthy Grandparents (PHG) is among the oldest continuously operating programs for grandparents raising grandchildren in the United States.
-Since 1995, this research-based community program at Georgia State University has provided in-home nursing and social work services to grandparents and the grandchildren they raise.
+Since 1995, this research-based community program at Georgia State University (GSU) has provided in-home nursing and social work services to grandparents and the grandchildren they raise.
 Throughout the 12-month intensive intervention, PHG places an emphasis on building upon each grandparent’s strengths to educate and empower them, so they have the tools to continue their caregiving journey.
 The Grandfamilies & Kinship Support Network is pleased to designate Project Healthy Grandparents as exemplary.

 The core components of Project Healthy Grandparents include: